antfriend/semantic_bit_theory/docs/ARCHITECTURE_FINAL.md

 - Dan could run his own instance
 - Easier to secure and audit

-**Status**: 🟢 Approved (2025-11-01) – Jack and Codex aligned on Option A; update architecture and handoff materials accordingly.
+**Status**: 🟢🟢 APPROVED (2025-10-31) – Jack, Claude, and Codex aligned on Option A (separate GPU server repo).
+Architecture finalized and ready for implementation.

 ### Decision 3: Where to Host newdreamflow?
 **Question**: Mac dev + cloud deploy, or all on Windows PC?